wahl horse clipping supplies

 Your horse’s fitness level

-• The high-performance sport horse ridden six days a week at top levels can usually cope with heat much easier than the weekend warrior horse that is sedentary all week and then worked on the weekends.
+• The high-performance sport horse, ridden six days a week at top levels, usually copes with heat much more easily than the weekend warrior horse, which is sedentary all week and then worked on the weekends.

 The intensity of your horse’s exercise